pingcap/docs-cn/develop/dev-guide-sample-application-nodejs-prisma.md

 ### Foreign key constraints vs Prisma relation mode

-For TiDB v6.6.0 or later, it's recommended to use [Foreign key constraints](https://docs.pingcap.com/tidb/stable/foreign-key) instead of [Prisma relation mode](https://www.prisma.io/docs/concepts/components/prisma-schema/relations/relation-mode) for [referential integrity](https://en.wikipedia.org/wiki/Referential_integrity?useskin=vector) checking.

-Relation mode is the emulation of referential integrity in Prisma Client side.
-However, it should be noted that there are performance implications, as it requires additional database queries to maintain referential integrity.
+To check [referential integrity](https://en.wikipedia.org/wiki/Referential_integrity?useskin=vector), you can use foreign key constraints or Prisma relation mode:

+- [Foreign key](https://docs.pingcap.com/tidb/stable/foreign-key) is an experimental feature supported starting from TiDB v6.6.0, which allows cross-table referencing of related data, and foreign key constraints to maintain data consistency.

-> **Note**
+    > **Warning:**
     >
     > **Foreign keys are suitable for small and medium-volumes data scenarios.** Using foreign keys in large data volumes might lead to serious performance issues and could have unpredictable effects on the system.
 If you plan to use foreign keys, conduct thorough validation first and use them with caution.

+- [Prisma relation mode](https://www.prisma.io/docs/concepts/components/prisma-schema/relations/relation-mode) is the emulation of referential integrity in Prisma Client side.
+However, it should be noted that there are performance implications, as it requires additional database queries to maintain referential integrity.

 ## Next steps